status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 ### Sync deposit history

-!!! note ""
-    This feature is available from `v22.12.0` onwards.

 The `--with-deposit-snapshot` allows syncing deposit history via REST, avoiding the need to search the execution client for this information and thus allowing the client to more quickly start producing blocks.

 !!! note
-    The API endpoint for downloading this information was recently added to the Beacon API specification and is available on nodes running Nimbus v22.12.0 and later.
+    The API endpoint for downloading this information is a relatively recent addition to the Beacon API specification.
-    For other checkpoint sources, consult their documentation with regards to the `/eth/v1/beacon/deposit_snapshot` endpoint.
+    It is available on nodes running Nimbus, but if you're using other checkpoint sources, consult their documentation with regards to the `/eth/v1/beacon/deposit_snapshot` endpoint.

 !!! tip
     It's safe to always specify this option.